romi/romi-rover-build-and-test/oquam/docs/Readme.md

 ### Communication speed & minimum duration of move actions

-Oquam's protocal is based on textual commands sent over a serial connection for convenience.
+Oquam's protocol is based on textual commands sent over a serial connection for convenience.
 Serial makes it easy to connect a terminal to the controller and type in a command.
 It also makes it easy to upload new versions of the firmware.